astropy/astropy/docs/development/codeguide.rst

 Coding Style/Conventions
 ========================

-* The code will follow the standard `PEP8 Style Guide for Python Code
+* The code should follow the standard `PEP8 Style Guide for Python Code
   <https://www.python.org/dev/peps/pep-0008/>`_.
 In particular, this includes
   using only 4 spaces for indentation, and never tabs.